National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * **Subject Matter Expert**:
   They looked great.
   Very unexpected, but intriguing results.
-  I was surprised that outcomes were so much better in those exposed Medication B than Medication A.
+  I was surprised that outcomes were so much better in those exposed to Medication B than to Medication A.
 * _Team reviews the results in detail.
   Manuscript write-up divided amongst the study team._
 * **I**: